 Why preserving green space matters

-In post 10 of the Climate Change Collective series.
-Krista from A Sustainably Simple Life discusses how extreme weather events directly impacted her family and why preserving our green spaces matters.
-As the housing crisis threatens Ontario’s green belt and we move towards high-density living, we can’t ignore the environmental impact of our actions.
+In the latest post of the Climate Change Collective series, Krista from A Sustainably Simple Life discusses how extreme weather events directly impacted her family and why preserving our green spaces matters.

 Why it’s time to ditch fast fashion

 Do you know your fashion footprint?
 When it comes to our environmental crisis, fast fashion brands have a lot to answer for.
-Read on to learn the real cost of your cheap clothing and steps you can take to reduce the impact of your wardrobe on the planet.
+Read on to learn the real cost of your cheap clothing and how you can reduce the impact of your wardrobe on the planet.

 The wonderful world of waste management